top of page

 We've Come a Long Way!

-In August 2022, residents and non-residents banded together to stop a proposed year-round Ski Hill put forth by the owner of CHDS, LLC which currently operates a landscape waste recycling facility at the corner of Wilson Road and Route 120.
+This website initally began as a reponse to a proposed year-round Ski Hill put forth by the owner of CHDS, LLC which currently accepts and sells landscape materials at the corner of Wilson Road and Route 120.

-Through the tireless efforts of countless individuals who provided FIOA documents and public records, concerned citizens began showcasing environmental violations, questionable business practices, and current and past lawsuits facing CHDS.
+Through the tireless efforts of countless individuals who provided FOIA documents and public records, concerned citizens began showcasing environmental violations, questionable business practices, and past lawsuits facing CHDS.
 The people's voices were finally heard, and the Ski Hill proposal stopped moving forward.

 However, the ordeal highlighted a need for all of us to be more involved in our local government, to be aware of the decisions being made before they are almost passed without our knowing, and what steps we can take to play a more active part in how our voices are heard and represented within the community.

-Be sure to review our Ski Hill saga and stay updated on the current CHDS, LLC lawsuit by visting the tabs in the menu above, or clicking below for more information.
+Be sure to review our Ski Hill saga and stay updated on the current issues surrounding CHDS, by visiting the tabs in the menu above, or clicking below for more information.

 Our Story